 - Sliced scallions (green onions)

-- Grilled Chicken Salad: Everything except the garlic!
+- Grilled Chicken Salad: Use every ingredient!

 - Total cost was about $30 for all the items in the photo, and everything is organic except the garlic and blue cheese.
 The bulk of that cost was 3 pounds of organic chicken at $6 per pound (Costco).

-How I meal prepped all this food in 30 minutes:
+How I meal prepped all this food in 30 minutes: teamwork and multitasking!

 - Multitasking is a must during meal prep: eggs boiling, chicken grilling, carrots shredding—at the same time.